TulasiThotakura/TulasiThotakura/README.md

-# 👋 Hi, I'm Tulasi
+# 👋 Hey, I'm Tulasi

 ✨ *Every data has a story to tell* ✨